IPv6 Implementation Guide, Cisco IOS Release 15.2M&T

 You must enable distributed Cisco Express Forwarding for IPv4 by using the ip cef distributed command before enabling distributed Cisco Express Forwarding for IPv6.

-Enabling Unicast RPF
+Configuring Unicast RPF

 Mapping Hostnames to IPv6 Addresses